MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/index.md

 # App Center SDK

-App Center is mission control for mobile apps.
+App Center is your continuous integration, delivery and learning solution for iOS, Android, Windows, and macOS apps.
 Get faster release cycles, higher-quality apps, and the insights to build what users want.

 ## App Center Services